Platform features

-OneSciencePlace (OSP) is built around four composable core modules — Apps, Compute, Data, and Publishing — supported by integrated identity management, a content management system, and a managed hosting model.
+OneSciencePlace is built around four composable core modules — Compute, Apps, Data, and Publishing — supported by integrated identity management, content management, and a managed hosting model.
 Each module can be used on its own or combined to fit your deployment needs.

 Apps